ondat/documentation/docs/install/airgapped-clusters.md

 > 💡 This guide is recommended for **advanced users** who have experience and permissions to be able to manage air-gapped deployments in their environment.
 The full procedure for this deployment method is estimated to take ~60 minutes to complete.

-Below is a quick summary of the procedure that will be covered in this guide;
+Below is a quick summary of the procedure that will be covered in this guide:

 1. Install the Ondat kubectl plugin.
 1. Generate the Ondat deployment manifests for your use case.